 Welcome to the home page of

-The site was last updated on 18th May 2013 to update
+The site was last updated on 16th May 2022 to change

 In August 1972, a twinning partnership agreement between the district of Arnsberg in Germany and the district of West Lothian was signed in the County Buildings, Linlithgow.
 After reorganisation in Germany in 1975 the area of Arnsberg joined with Brilon and Meschede to become the Hochsauerland.

 The aim of the twinning association is to promote friendship and

 encourage educational and recreational exchanges, whether by individuals

 or groups of adults, young people and school children, sports teams,